AndysWork/cafe-website/GMAIL-SETUP-GUIDE.md

 ### Check Your Gmail Inbox
 - Check inbox (might take 5-10 seconds)
 - Check spam folder if not in inbox
-- Look for "Password Reset Request - Cafe Maatara"
+- Look for "Password Reset Request - Maa Tara Cafe"

 ---